wpafw/wpafw.org/food.md

 * Times are currently TBD.
 * Menus may be subject to change.
 * Vegetarian options are part of every meal.
-* Meals are only for Sponsors and Super-Sponsors.
+* Meals are for all attendees!

 ---